Rook (bird): Intelligence

-Although outside of captivity rooks have not shown probable tool-use, captive rooks have shown the ability to use and understand puzzles.
+Although wild rooks have not shown tool-use, captive rooks have shown the ability to use and understand puzzles.
 One of the most commonly tested puzzles is the Trap-Tube Problem.
 Rooks learned how to pull their reward out of the tube while avoiding a trap on one side.

 In captivity, when confronted with problems, rooks have been documented as one of several species of birds capable of using tools as well as modifying tools to meet their needs.
 Rooks learned that if they push a stone off a ledge into a tube, they will get food.
 The rooks then discovered they could find and bring a stone and carry it to the tube if no stone was there already.
 They also used sticks and wire, and figured out how to bend a wire into a hook to reach an item.
 Rooks also understood the notion of water levels.
 When given stones and a tube full of water with a reward floating, they not only understood that they needed to use the stones but also the best stone to use.

 In one set of experiments, rooks managed to knock a reward off a platform by rolling a stone down a tube toward the base of the platform.
 Rooks also seemed to understand the idea that a heavier stone will be more likely to knock the platform over.
 In this same test, rooks showed they understood that they needed to pick a stone of a shape that would roll easily.

 Rooks also show the ability to work together to receive a reward.
 In order to receive a reward, multiple rooks had to pull strings along the lid of a box in order for it to move and them to reach the reward.
 Rooks seem to have no preference regarding working as a group comparative to working singly.

 They also seem to have a notion of gravity, comparable to a six-month-old baby and exceeding the abilities of chimpanzees.
 Although they do not use tools in the wild, research studies have demonstrated that rooks can do so in cognition tests where tools are required, and can rival, and in some circumstances outperform, chimpanzees.